 Heading into 2020, The Masters was coming off a dream year that saw Tiger Woods claim his fifth green jacket, 15th major title, and first major championship since the 2008 US Open.
 The win marked a comeback story for the ages and set Augusta National up for an incredible encore in April 2020.
 Unfortunately, the sporting world was turned upside down when the global pandemic hit early in the year.
-The world-wide crisis saw several sporting events moved or cancelled, with The Masters ultimately choosing to postpone their tournament until November 9th.
+The worldwide crisis saw several sporting events moved or canceled, with The Masters ultimately choosing to postpone their tournament until November 9th.

 With the PGA now back in full swing as of June 11th—and planning to host an event every week until the new Masters date in early November—the time is right to start looking ahead to the golf futures market and to start making some bold predictions for who might end up on top at the year’s final major.

 How to bet on the 2020 Masters

 What is a futures bet?

 Since we’re still many months away from the start of the tournament, any bet we place on the field will technically be labelled as a futures bet.
 A futures bet is simply a bet on an event that is set to finish sometime in the non-immediate future.
 A great example of a common futures bet people often make is betting their favorite team to win the Super Bowl before the season begins.
 Once Super Bowl week rolls around, betting on the specific teams involved is – of course – no longer considered a future bet, but any bet placed prior to that time would technically be considered one.
 For golf purposes, betting on a player the week of the actual Masters tournament would no longer be considered a future proposition either, but betting him prior to that week would.